Reaching-Out Services Seeks Supplies for Back-to-School Drive

-Reaching-Out Community Services Inc. will hold its backpack giveaway Aug.
+Reaching-Out Community Services Inc. will hold a backpack giveaway on Aug.
 23 for children from families registered in the organization’s food pantry program.

-Located at 7708 New Utrecht Ave. in Bensonhurst, Reaching-Out Community Services is a multipurpose group that operates a food pantry and offers social service referrals to residents having trouble making ends meet.
+Located at 7708 New Utrecht Ave. in Bensonhurst, Reaching-Out Community Services (RCS) is a multi-purpose group that operates a food pantry and offers social service referrals to residents having trouble making ends meet.

-Thomas Neve, the group’s founder and executive director, said he has enough backpacks to distribute to children on the big day, but is seeking donations of school supplies, including pens, pencils, notebooks, binders, loose leaf paper, and rulers.
+Thomas Neve, the group’s founder and executive director, said he has enough backpacks to distribute to children for Operation Backpack, but is seeking donations of school supplies, including pens, pencils, notebooks, binders, loose leaf paper, and rulers.

 “We have the backpacks.
 We always go out and buy them ahead of time.
 But we want to make sure the kids have something to put in the backpacks, so we need supplies,” Neve told this newspaper on Aug.
 14.